Looking to launch a new supply chain job search? Don’t know where to start? Feeling lost, overwhelmed and unsure?

 Keep track of every job you apply to, whether it’s an online job application or a resume submitted via email.
 It’s important to track these job application activities so you stay organized, can follow up with the right company at the right time, and are prepared when an employer calls you about a job posting that you recently applied to.

 Keep track of all interviews, including phone interviews, video interviews, face-to-face interviews and follow-up interviews.
 This way, you can easily track when you’ve sent out thank-you notes and the date you should follow up after interviews have taken place.
-If/once you receive an offer, establish a new tab within the template to analyze job benefits, offer packages, etc., especially if you receive multiple offers.
+Once you receive an offer, establish a new tab within the template to analyze all aspects of your job offer e.g. base salary, annual bonus, sign-on bonus, healthcare benefits, retirement plans, vacation and holidays, car allowance, and any other perks.
+Laying out all of the benefits into a spreadsheet, especially if you have multiple job offers, is a great way to evaluate each job offer and prepare yourself to successfully negotiate a job offer.

 Track Your Progress and Results